'I just lost a dream job!': Kiwi Victoria's Secret model Georgia Fowler rants about cancelled flight

 "Never travel with luggage again!
 I'm going to be here for the next...
 I don't even know," she said disappointed.

-"Seven hours later... gone nowhere.. .lost a dream job... very tired," she captioned the video.oi
+"Seven hours later... gone nowhere.. .lost a dream job... very tired," she captioned the video."